ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_integration_updating.rst

 In reality, we would alternate the tasks above with the same tasks run with the ``check_mode: yes`` option to be sure our option works as expected in check-mode as well.
 See :ref:`Recommendations on coverage<collection_integration_recommendations>` for details.

-If we expect a task to fail, we use the ``ignore_errors: yes`` option and check that the task actually failed and returned the message we expect:
+If we expect a task to fail, we use the ``ignore_errors: true`` option and check that the task actually failed and returned the message we expect:

 .. code-block:: yaml

   - name: Test for fail_when_true option
     postgresql_user:
       name: test_user
-      fail_when_true: yes
+      fail_when_true: true
     register: result
-    ignore_errors: yes
+    ignore_errors: true

   - name: Check the module fails and returns message we expect
     assert: